-Reserve Name Objectives Local Road To set aside land required for a local road classified as an access road under the Western Australian Road Hierarchy.
+Reserve Name Objectives Local Road • To set aside land required for a local road classified as an access road under the Western Australian Road Hierarchy.
+Primary Distributor To set aside land required for a primary distributor road Road being a road classified as a Regional Distributor or Primary Distributor under the Western Australian Road Hierarchy.
 District Distributor To set aside land required for a district distributor road being a road classified as a Distributor A or Distributor B under the Western Australian Road Hierarchy.
-Local Distributor To set aside land required for a local distributor road being a road classified as a Local Distributor under the Western Australian Road Hierarchy.
-Public Open Space To set aside areas for public open space, particularly those established under the Planning and Development Act 2005 s.
-152. To provide for a range of active and passive recreation uses such as recreation buildings and courts and associated car parking and drainage.
-Public Purpose To provide for a range of essential physical and community infrastructure.
-Car Park To set aside land required for a car park.
-Education Public purpose which specifically provide for a range of essential education facilities.
-Infrastructure Services Public purposes which specifically provide for a range of essential infrastructure services.
+Local Distributor • To set aside land required for a local distributor road being a road classified as a Local Distributor under the Western Australian Road Hierarchy.
+Public Open Space • To set aside areas for public open space, particularly those established under the Planning and Development Act 2005 s.
+152. • To provide for a range of active and passive recreation uses such as recreation buildings and courts and associated car parking and drainage.

+Public Purpose • To provide for a range of essential physical and community infrastructure.
+Car Park • To set aside land required for a car park.
+Education • Public purpose which specifically provide for a range of essential education facilities.
+Infrastructure Services • Public purposes which specifically provide for a range of essential infrastructure services.